Today sharing the journey of Santhoshi Yanamanagandla from Hyderabad, India.

 The hiring Vice President considered me because I was pursuing CPA from AICPA and had little knowledge about US GAAP.
 He was also happy that I was a Chartered Accountant as that meant I could understand Indian and US Accounting / Tax terminologies.

 But mostly you could say I got an opportunity because I was pursuing CPA from AICPA.
 If not CPA I would have been restricted only to Indian companies I guess.

 I am very thankful to Sripal Sir who helped me find this job opportunity and guided me.

 Now I am happy that as my father can retire from his work and relax.

-- CPA is recognised internationally, even a B.COM graduate who is unable to do Chartered Accountancy because of the time span of 5 years can do CPA and get a good package in par with a Chartered Accountants from ICAI.
+- CPA is recognized internationally, even a B.Com graduate who is unable to do Chartered Accountancy because of the time span of 5 years can do CPA and get a good package in par with a Chartered Accountants from ICAI.